RedHatInsights/authz/README.md

 For complete tests, run `go test ./...` (use -count=1 to avoid caching) For abbreviated tests, run `go test -short ./...`
+For smoketests against an environment, run `./scripts/test.sh <HOSTNAME>` where <HOSTNAME> is the fully qualified domain name of the environment where the application is running.
+    Ex: ./scripts/test.sh localhost

 # Building